barbiefan/rwal/README.md

 `-b, --backend <BACKEND>` currently there are 3 backends available: wal (imagemagick), modified median-cut and simple.
 `simple` is useless.
 It was implemented just for initial testing.
 May be removed later.
-`wal` is wal.
+`wal` is wal without post processing (should be named magick i guess).
 Code initially was stolen from rswal, another pywal rust port.
 `median-cut` is median-cut but with different logic for selecting buckets to cut (not a proven-good-algorithm, just my experiments and whiteboarding.)

 `-p, --patterns <PATTERNS>` these determine in which order final colors will be represented.